airclough/airclough.com/README.md

 ### What is [airclough.com](https://airclough.com)?

-airclough.com is a React application that leverages many of the software tools currently at my disposal.
+[airclough.com](https://airclough.com) is a React application that leverages many of the software tools and packages currently at my disposal.

 ### Why airclough?